Sampreet/connections/README.md

 # Connections

-> Your personal connection analyzer for Windows users.
+> A personal connection analyzer for Windows.

 ## Overview of the Application